minimaxa1/MN-1/README.md

 pip install -r requirements.txt

-Loading Music: Load mp3, wav files via the add option.
+Loading Music: Load mp3, wav and flac files via the add option.

-Playback Controls: Load mp3 files and use mouse to click on play and pause functions
+Playback Controls: Load mp3 files and use your mouse to click the play and pause functions (relatively simple yes)

 Technical Details:

 Language: Pure Python 3

-Dependencies:Pygame (for audio playback and waveform visualization)
+Dependencies: Pygame (for audio playback and waveform visualization)

 Platform: Cross-platform (will run on any system with Python and Pygame installed - Windows easy install via the .exe file)

-Contributing:

-MN-1 is an open-source project and welcomes contributions!
+Contributing: MN-1 is an open-source project and welcomes contributions!
 If you'd like to contribute, please:

 Fork the repository.